You’d be hard-pressed to find many people who openly admit that they cry.

 And it only takes around a minute or two!

-Consider for a moment, not only did she have to stay on key while screaming loudly about jack squat, but she also had to make it sound good!
+Consider for a moment, not only did she have to stay on key while screaming loudly about God knows what, but she also had to make it sound good!

 That to me is simply astounding.
 Heck, that word doesn’t even do it justice.
 It’s ludicrous.